Retreat Workshop Descriptions

 Many of the workshops will occur multiple times throughout the retreat.
 Please see the SCHEDULE.

-Workshops are organized by teacher’s last name.
+Workshops are organized in alphabetical order by teacher’s first name.

 To learn more about each teacher, check out our TEACHER BIOS.